 Led the evolution of the VLN packaging system from a stand-alone premium concept to a flexible architecture capable of integrating within established retail brands.
 Directed hierarchy, messaging, and visual structure to preserve VLN’s behavioral and premium positioning while ensuring clarity, consistency, and scalability across multiple product environments.

-The expanded product architecture emphasized:
+The visual architecture emphasized: